Stereoscopy: Stereo window

 The concept of the stereo window is always important, since the window is the stereoscopic image of the external boundaries of left and right views constituting the stereoscopic image.
-If any object, which is cut off by lateral sides of the window, is placed in front of it, an effect results that is unnatural and is undesirable, this is called a "window violation".
+If any object, which is cut off by lateral sides of the window, is placed in front of it, an effect results that is unnatural and is undesirable, this is called a "window violation."
 This can best be understood by returning to the analogy of an actual physical window.
-Therefore, there is a contradiction between two different depth cues: some elements of the image are hidden by the window, so that the window appears as closer than these elements, and the same elements of the image appear as closer than the window.
-So that the stereo window must always be adjusted to avoid window violations.
+Therefore, there is a contradiction between two different depth cues: some elements of the image are hidden by the window, so that the window appears closer than these elements, and the same elements of the image appear closer than the window.
+As such, the stereo window must always be adjusted to avoid window violations to prevent viewer discomfort from conflicting depth cues.

-Some objects can be seen in front of the window, as far as they don't reach the lateral sides of the window.
-But these objects can not be seen as too close, since there is always a limit of the parallax range for comfortable viewing.
+Some objects can be seen in front of the window, as far as they do not reach the lateral sides of the window.
+But these objects cannot be seen as too close, since there is always a limit of the parallax range for comfortable viewing.

-If a scene is viewed through a window the entire scene would normally be behind the window, if the scene is distant, it would be some distance behind the window, if it is nearby, it would appear to be just beyond the window.
+If a scene is viewed through a window the entire scene would normally be behind the window (assuming parallel view, with left images being seen by the left eye and vice versa).
+If the scene is distant, it would be some distance behind the window; if it is nearby, it would appear to be just beyond the window.
 An object smaller than the window itself could even go through the window and appear partially or completely in front of it.
 The same applies to a part of a larger object that is smaller than the window.
 The goal of setting the stereo window is to duplicate this effect.

 Therefore, the location of the window versus the whole of the image must be adjusted so that most of the image is seen beyond the window.
 In the case of viewing on a 3D TV set, it is easier to place the window in front of the image, and to let the window in the plane of the screen.